UPGDLHUB/compiler-plugin/README.md

 );
 ```

-If there are errors, return an empty string:
+If compilation fails:

 ```java
 result.setIntermediateCode("");
 ```

-The plugin opens a new editor tab with generated code only when there are no errors.
+The plugin opens generated code automatically when no syntax or semantic errors exist.

-## Step 8: Build Your Compiler JAR
+# Step 8 – Build Your Compiler JAR

 For Maven projects: